Regina's historic buildings and precincts: Theatres and concert halls

 Darke Hall, a civic theatre and concert hall adjacent to Regina College, was donated by Francis Nicholson Darke.
 In the pre-television era Regina, like other comparably sized cities throughout North America, was served by legitimate theatre buildings where both touring professional productions and local amateur productions were staged as well as by numerous movie houses: such public entertainments were offered in an abundance that seems astonishing in the 21st century city which is several times larger.
 The 1908 City Hall, as was customary at the time, and as with the obviously substantially larger (and surviving) Town Halls of London, New York City, Sydney and Brisbane, contained a large central theatre and concert hall-cum-ballroom.
 Mr Darke also donated the carillon of chimes to the then-Methodist, now United Church of Canada Metropolitan Church in downtown Regina which is still heard.
 Darke Hall opened in 1929.
-From 1929 until 1970 on the opening of the Saskatchewan Centre of the Arts (now officially the Conexus Arts Centre) it was the concert hall of the Regina Symphony Orchestra.
+From 1929 until 1970 on the opening of the Saskatchewan Centre of the Arts (now the Conexus Arts Centre) it was the concert hall of the Regina Symphony Orchestra.

 It remains the recital and concert hall for the Regina Conservatory of Music and the University of Regina's Department of Music as well as the venue for amateur theatricals and public lectures.
 Darke Hall was for many years Regina’s principal concert hall and theatre, particularly after: